BRAEDON WILKERSON

 Braedon Wilkerson is a political strategist and public affairs consultant from Olympia, Washington.
 He manages campaigns for Republican candidates and conservative causes.

-As a National Delegate, he was responsible for selecting candidates for the offices of President and Vice President, drafting the national Republican Party platform, and establishing rules governing the presidential primaries and caucuses.
+As a National Delegate, he was responsible for selecting candidates for the offices of President and Vice President, drafting the national Republican Party platform, and establishing the rules governing presidential primaries and caucuses.

 MISSION STATEMENT